 - Other reporting requirements specified in the prime award.

-Notify the Office of Research Operations and Support (OROS) during subcontract development to ensure that the subcontract also includes provisions for:
+Notify the Office of Research Support and Operations (ORSO) during subcontract development to ensure that the subcontract also includes provisions for:

 - Conditions of use

 - Control of equipment

 - Return of equipment

 In addition, ORSO may request a copy of the subcontractor's federally-approved property control system or a copy of its property control policies.

 Sponsored Programs Services is responsible for ensuring that the subcontractor submits property reports for the reporting periods specified in the subcontract.

 Sponsored Programs Services also takes action at award closure in cases where the subcontractor holds the title to the property.
 See above for property closeout requirements.